 Overview 🔗 This is the History section of the University undergraduate prospectus.
 The most important information about the course is here, including entry requirements, course structure, and prerequisites.

 Faculty website 🔗 This is the official Faculty webpage for prospective undergraduates, which links to various resources.
-The most important of them is the Faculty of History undergrad prospectus 🔗 🌟, which gives a general overview of what studying History at Cambridge is like.
+The most important of them is the course overview 🔗 🌟, which gives a general overview of what studying History at Cambridge is like.